 (4) The CEO must not amend the licence unless the CEO is satisfied the licence would have been granted under the Act section 208 or 209 if the proposed supervising officer had been the nominated supervising officer.

-[(5) repealed]

 [Regulation 11 amended in Gazette 1 Mar 2006 p.
 933; 8 Dec 2006 p.
 5372.]

 12. Application for person to act in place of licensee or supervising officer